ripter/Workshops/baseSite/README.md

 ```

 I since we will be using [Bootstrap](http://getbootstrap.com/getting-started/#download) I copy the basic template and paste it into `public/index.html`.
+Will: Having a link to the base template would be nice for following along

 You have to leave the server running, so you'll need to open a new terminal tab.
 If you `ctl-c` the server, then it will kill the program.